Kprex123/ESE350-FinalProject/index.md

 May 10, 2019

-Week 1 (April 15 - April 22):
+Week 1 (March 15 - March 22):

-The initial proposal for our final project was first enacted on April 22.
+The initial proposal for our final project was first enacted on March 22.
 The problem we sought to solve was that of people who suffer from narcolepsy or similar obstacles and fall unconscious at unpedictable times.
 We wanted to improve this situation by creating a system to detect when the user falls asleep, to collect that data, and to buzz to wake them up.

 Baseline Goals: